Flexus WIE Living-Learning Program

 Welcome Week

 Flexus and Virtus students are required to participate in Flexus and Virtus Welcome Week programming.
+Welcome Week starts several days prior to the start of fall classes.
 More information about move-in and welcome week will be provided when the dates have been announced by the Department of Resident Life.

 Sam Murillo